Sir-shkolnik/CnC/Project_docs/13_User_Journeys_and_RBAC/00_USER_JOURNEY_OVERVIEW.md

 **🎯 Each user journey is designed to maximize efficiency, ensure compliance, and provide an excellent user experience while maintaining the highest standards of security and operational excellence.**

 **🆕 The system now includes complete Customer Management and Sales Pipeline functionality, making it a comprehensive CRM solution for moving and logistics companies.**

+**🔐 The system now includes 10 complete user roles with 50+ granular permissions, providing comprehensive role-based access control for all user types.**

 I'll analyze the codebase to understand the user roles, journey flows, view options, and logic.
 Let me start by exploring the relevant files.